THE WATERLOO CAMPAIGN OF 1815

 Obrist und Brigadier Cristian von Ompteda

-Obrist und Brigadier Carl Du Plat
+Obrist und Brigadier Carl Du Plat1tes Leichtes Dragoner Regiment

 Rittmeister Friedrich Peters